-Applicants must propose projects that serve individuals that are eligible for SNAP E&T services, which consist of SNAP recipients that reside in the District that are age 16 and up and that are not receiving benefits through the TANF program.
+Applicants must propose projects that serve individuals that are eligible for SNAP E&T services, which consist of SNAP recipients who reside in the District who are age 16 and up and who are not receiving benefits through the TANF program.
 Since the program is voluntary, eligible SNAP recipients may choose to participate or disengage from the program at any time without impacting their receipt of SNAP benefits.
-There are over 140,000 SNAP recipients in the District in a given month, about 37,000 of which are categorized as "Work Registrants" - individuals that are age 16 - 59 and generally able to work.
-The SNAP E&T program only serves about 2000 participants annually, but DHS/ESA is focused on increasing participation levels, particularly among Work Registrants.
+There are over 138,000 SNAP recipients in the District in a given month, about 50,000 of which are categorized as "Work Registrants" - individuals that are age 16 - 59 and generally able to work.
+The SNAP E&T program only serves about 2,000 participants annually.
+DHS/ESA is focused on increasing participation levels, particularly among Work Registrants.

-SNAP recipients have a variety of different backgrounds and experiences, but are generally residing in families that have gross incomes that are less than 200% of the federal poverty level.
-Many SNAP E&T participants face significant barriers to employment, including due to challenges such as low levels of educational attainment, a limited employment history, housing instability, and previous incarceration.
+SNAP recipients have a variety of different backgrounds and experiences but are generally residing in families that have gross incomes that are less than 130% of the federal poverty level.
+Many SNAP E&T participants face significant barriers to employment, including challenges such as low levels of educational attainment, a limited employment history, housing instability, and previous incarceration.
 Projects may or may not choose to focus on specific subgroups of SNAP recipients, such as returning citizens, youth, or individuals experiencing homelessness.
 Applicants should clearly describe their proposed target population and describe why their project is well designed to help the population succeed in their career goals.